dgcocit/sitedeploy/content/_index.md

     icon_pack = "fas"
     accent = "1"
     title = "Who we are"
     text = "Our mission here is to acquaint our community with the New Testament church as described in the Bible.
 We want to lead others to become Christians and only Christians.
-The Bible reveals that YOU can belong to Christ without belonging to a human institution."
+The Bible reveals that you can belong to Christ without belonging to a human institution."

   [[feature_icons.tile]]
     icon = "fa-comments"